geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ## Migration from 2022.01.02 to 2022.02.00

+### Package scripts migration

+With this release we are refactoring a bit the naming of the scripts maintaining retrocompatibility avoiding builds on ci/cd systems to break.
+Anyway we suggest to align them as listed [here](https://github.com/geosolutions-it/MapStore2/blob/master/utility/projects/projectScripts.json)

+We have removed travis and mvntest scripts.

+Although is optional we suggest to align the new names into build.sh as well

 ### Version plugin has been removed

 We no longer maintain the Version plugin since we have moved its content inside the About plugin (see [here](https://github.com/geosolutions-it/MapStore2/issues/7934#issuecomment-1201433942) for more details)